 Aged Care Quality Standards

-The Aged Care Quality Standards apply to all Australian Government-funded aged care services.
+The Aged Care Quality Standards apply to all government-funded aged care services.

 From the day you start your service, you must meet standards in: